HOTELS The Mohicans - Ohio's Most Extraordinary Treehouse Resort

 The Shed Treehouse

 The most ambitious build on the property, according to the resort's own description.
-Named after a garden café in Portland, Oregon, the Tin Shed is defined by two features that set it apart: a 30-meter (100-foot) elevated suspension bridge leading to its entrance, and a full-size garage door on the back wall that opens entirely during warm months, dissolving the boundary between interior and treetop canopy.
+Named after a garden café in Portland, Oregon, the Tin Shed is defined by a feature that sets it apart: a full-size garage door on the back wall that opens entirely during warm months, dissolving the boundary between interior and treetop canopy.

 The Mohicans Tree House Resort - The Shed Treehouse Living Room